altmp/altv-types/docs/articles/player/server-player-props.md

 Used to **get** if a player entity is still valid.
 This is useful when using timeouts, intervals, and handling disconnect events.

-A player that invalid means that it can longer receive data from the server.
+A player that invalid means that it disconnected from the server.

 ```js
 alt.on('playerDisconnect', handleDisconnect);